frdel/agent-zero/README.md

 ![Agent Zero](/docs/res/splash_wide.png)

 ## Nice features to have
-- Output is very clean, colorful, readable and interactive; nothing is hidden.
+- The new GUI output is very clean, fluid, colorful, readable and interactive; nothing is hidden.
 - The same colorful output you see in the terminal is automatically saved to HTML file in **logs/** folder for every session.
 - Agent output is streamed in real-time, allowing the user to read along and intervene at any time.
 - No coding is required, only prompting and communication skills.